LoopKit/loopdocs/docs/loop-3/therapy-settings.md

 ## Details for Therapy Settings

-Loop 3 has Guardrails for each of therapy Settings.
+Loop 3 has Guardrails for each Therapy Settings.
 These are grouped in the [Guardrails for Settings](#guardrails-for-settings) section of this page.

 !!! tip "New Loopers"
     New Loopers may prefer settings that show up outside the "typical" range.